awsdocs/amazon-lex-developer-guide/doc_source/gs-cli-clean-up.md

 1. Delete slot types\.

 To run the commands in this exercise, you need to know the region where the commands will be run\.
-For a list of regions, see [ Model Building Limits ](gl-limits.md#gl-limits-model-building)\.
+For a list of regions, see [ Model Building Quotas ](gl-limits.md#gl-limits-model-building)\.

 **To clean up your account \(AWS CLI\)**